A lot of people despise Delhi.

 Day Three: Explore South Delhi

-I decided to round off my time in the city with a relaxing day in South Delhi.
-It had been an action-packed trip to the city so far, and I wanted a much more low-key experience.
-If that’s what you’re craving, South Delhi is the neighbourhood for you!
+Round off your time in the city with a relaxing day in South Delhi.
+It’s undoubtedly been an action-packed trip to the city so far, so if you’re craving a more low-key day, South Delhi is the neighbourhood for you!

 There’s also some pretty cool attractions to check out.